J. Lo, Shakira to perform at Super Bowl halftime show

 NFL, Pepsi and Roc Nation announced Thursday that the superstar performers, who have released music in Spanish and English since the 1990s, will perform on Feb.
 2 at Hard Rock Stadium in Miami Gardens, Florida.

 Lopez and Shakira both posted a photo of them standing side by side on social media to announce the news.
-“Going to see the world on fire,” Lopez wrote.
+“Going to set the world on fire,” Lopez wrote.

 “It doesn’t get any bigger than this!
 So excited about getting on that #SuperBowlLIV #PepsiHalftime stage!”
 Shakira wrote.